Housing Benefit/ Housing costs Universal Credit

-Housing Benefit is a means tested benefit administered by local authorities and is paid to adults on a low income to help cover their rent.
-How much you pay will depend on the financial circumstances of your relative, not the family or carer.
+Housing Benefit is a means tested benefit administered by local authorities and paid to adults on a low income to help cover their rent.
+How much you pay will depend on your financial circumstances.

 Support for Mortgage Interest

 People claiming certain benefits used to be able to apply for Support for Mortgage Interest (SMI) to contribute to interest payments on a mortgage.

 This has since been replaced by support for mortgage interest loans.
 The DWP now charges interest on the loan borrowed and this can be paid back once the property has been sold.

 For information on mortgages, please see the link below: